 This medication contains 2 medicines: buprenorphine and naloxone.
-It is used to treat opioid dependence/addiction.
+It is used to treat opioid use disorder.
 Buprenorphine belongs to a class of drugs called mixed opioid agonist-antagonists.
 Buprenorphine helps prevent withdrawal symptoms caused by stopping other opioids.Naloxone is an opioid antagonist that blocks the effect of opioids and can cause severe opioid withdrawal when injected.
 It has little effect when taken by mouth or dissolved under the tongue.
 It is combined with buprenorphine to prevent abuse and misuse (injection) of this medication.
-This combination medication is used as part of a complete treatment program for drug abuse (such as compliance monitoring, counseling, behavioral contract, lifestyle changes).Ask your doctor or pharmacist if you should have other forms of naloxone available to treat opioid overdose.
+This combination medication is used as part of a complete treatment program for opioid use disorder (such as compliance monitoring, counseling, behavioral contract, lifestyle changes).Ask your doctor or pharmacist if you should have other forms of naloxone available to treat opioid overdose.
 Teach your family or household members about the signs of an opioid overdose and how to treat it.

 How to use Suboxone Tablet, Sublingual